material-components/material-components-web/packages/mdc-chips/README.md

 > _NOTE_: The custom events emitted by `notifyInteraction` and `notifyTrailingIconInteraction` must pass along the target chip in its event `detail`, as well as bubble to the parent `mdc-chip-set` element.

+> _NOTE_: The custom event emitted by `notifyRemoval` must pass along the target chip and its root element in the event `detail`, as well as bubble to the parent `mdc-chip-set` element.

 #### `MDCChipSetAdapter`

 Method Signature | Description